josephchin19293/CV/README.md

 ### What's the weather?

 A project that I built to familiarize myself with JavaScript, JSON and jQuery focusing on front-end, interactive web pages and alternatives to 'raw' JavaScript.
-The project utilizes the jQuery library to manipulate the Document Object Model along with a jQuery AJAX call to the Open Weather Map API to get weather information about specific cities to display to the user.
+The project utilizes the jQuery library to manipulate the Document Object Model along with a jQuery AJAX call to the Open Weather Map API in order to get weather information about specific cities to display to the user.

 #### Technologies used:
 * JavaScript